Kamilczak020/ansible-roles/roles/kafka/README.md

 ### Volumes
 This role assumes you have servers on scaleway, as it uses scaleway-csi's storage class `scw-bssd` to provision volumes.
+If that is not the case, edit `storageClassName` (zookeeper/zoo.yml, zookeeper/pzoo.yml, kafka/statefulset.yml) to match the name of your storage class used for volume provisioning.
+You can also adjust volume sizes there.